 How to Get There

 From Tokyo, numerous train and bus services provide access to the various attractions around Mt.
 Fuji.
-By train, ride the Hikari service on the Tokaido Shinkansen to Mishima or Shin-Fuji stations.
+By train, ride the Hikari or Kodama service on the Tokaido Shinkansen to Mishima or Shin-Fuji stations.
 From there, many of the surrounding destinations are a short local train or bus ride away.